adamgligor/adamgligor.github.io/about.md

 </p>

-## About me

 I'm Adam.
 I work as a professional software developer with close to 10 years experience.
 Most of this time I spent working with web technologies, I use .net/c# as my primary programming language.

 In my free time I like learning new things, experimenting, tinkering with whatever comes into my hand from construction related things to electronics, also enjoy reading sci-fi novels and fitness.

 ## The blog